-PDC is currently providing mechanical, electrical, and fire protection consulting services for a new regional Search and Rescue (SAR) hangar for the North Slope Borough (NSB) located in the extreme arctic climate of Barrow, Alaska.
-The 35,000 sf facility will house the NSB’s two medical evacuations airplanes and two SAR helicopters along with the support services of aircraft maintenance; 24/7 pilot standby; mission planning and support; and day-to-day administrative offices.
+PDC provided mechanical, electrical, and fire protection consulting services for a new regional Search and Rescue (SAR) hangar for the North Slope Borough (NSB) located in the extreme arctic climate of Barrow, Alaska.
+The 35,000 sf facility houses the NSB’s two medical evacuations airplanes and two SAR helicopters along with the support services of aircraft maintenance; 24/7 pilot standby; mission planning and support; and day-to-day administrative offices.

 Multiple concept designs were developed and priced to renovate/expand the existing hangar as well as several new facility configurations on an adjacent parcel next to the existing hangar.